umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/Security-Certificates/index.md

 See the full list of features in the [Umbraco Cloud Pricing Plans](https://umbraco.com/umbraco-cloud-pricing/) on the Umbraco website.
 :::

-To manually upload your own certificate on the Umbraco Cloud Portal and assign it to one of the hostnames you've added:
+To manually upload your certificate on the Umbraco Cloud Portal and assign it to one of the hostnames you've added:

 1. Go to your project on the Umbraco Cloud portal.
 2. Click **Settings** -> **Certificates**.
 The **Manual Certificates** window opens.